kuleuven/irods_rule_engine_plugin_audit_kafka/README.md

-# iRODS Rule Engine Plugin - Audit via AMQP 1.0
+# iRODS Rule Engine Plugin - Audit via Kafka

-This C++ plugin provides the iRODS platform a rule engine that can emit a single AMQP 1.0 message to the configured topic for every policy enforcement point (PEP) encountered by the iRODS server.
+This C++ plugin provides the iRODS platform a rule engine that can emit a single kafka message to the configured topic for every policy enforcement point (PEP) encountered by the iRODS server.

 # Build